computePods/interfaces/interfaces/Files.md

 <!-- toc -->

+# Files HTTP interface

-The **Files** interface provides a way for the MajorDomo UI to access and list the currently known project files.
+The **Files** HTTP interface provides a way for the MajorDomo UI to access and list the currently known project files.

 Project files consist of (sub)directories, original project "source" files, as well as project definition files.